 Renters insurance covers some common water damage-related scenarios a tenant might face, but who is responsible for what types of damage -– the renter or the property owner -- can be puzzling.
 Ceiling leaks, plumbing leaks or bathtub overflows might be unlikely, but they can be very costly and renters insurance is a relatively inexpensive way to mitigate these types of financial losses.
 The average annual premium for a renters insurance policy in the U.S. is $187.
+Regardless of the risk of water damage, anyone renting a residence should strongly consider purchasing a renters insurance policy as an affordable way to protect you from the financial impact of damage to your personal belongings.

 If the ceiling is leaking, do I file a renters insurance claim?